 Read — a Lot

 This is the first, the most important and the most obvious step if you want to increase your vocabulary.
 You won’t learn a single word without reading it first.
 The more you read, the more words you’ll expose yourself to.
 As you continue to read more and develop your reading comprehension, you’ll also memorize words more quickly.
+Check them against a Scrabble dictionary to see if they're valid.

 There are plenty of books out there that can help you expand your vocabulary.
 You would do well to read as many of these as possible.
 Make a routine of it.
 At the same time, don’t overload yourself by trying to read too much or too quickly.
 Likewise, don’t let yourself fall out of your reading habit.
 Test what works for you and helps you retain information.